charmed-kubernetes/kubernetes-docs/pages/k8s/kata.md

 qemu-vanilla-system-x86_64: failed to initialize KVM: No such file or directory
 ```

+To fulfill this requirement, using Kata Containers on a public cloud may require a
+special instance type be used for the worker nodes.
+See the "Deploying to AWS" section
+below for an example.

 ## Deploying Kata Containers

 Kata Containers can be deployed to any **Charmed Kubernetes** cluster that's